rclone/rclone/MANUAL.md

 This shows the current version of go and the go runtime

-- version - rclone version, eg "v1.44"
+- version - rclone version, eg "v1.53.0"
-- decomposed - version number as [major, minor, patch, subpatch]
+- decomposed - version number as [major, minor, patch]
-    - note patch and subpatch will be 999 for a git compiled version
 - isGit - boolean - true if this was compiled from the git version
+- isBeta - boolean - true if this is a beta version
 - os - OS in use as according to Go
 - arch - cpu architecture in use according to Go
 - goVersion - version of Go runtime in use